IBM/ibmdotcom-tutorials/README.md

 <!-- EDIT SCOPE: Team can add the related fiels in this list -->

-<p>These tutorials provide walk-throughs, technical guides, and working demos to help both you better understand the AI ecosystem.
+<p>These tutorials provide walk-throughs, technical guides, and working demos to help you better understand the AI ecosystem.
 Whether you are starting out or looking to deepen your understanding, you will find valuable content here.</p>
 </div>
 <hr noshade>